sandboxie-plus/sandboxie-docs/Content/GettingStartedPartSix.md

 But another person may prefer to configure Sandboxie such that a sandboxed web browser can directly access the bookmarks or favorites, without an intermediate recovery step, thus sacrificing some security for greater convenience.

-Sandboxie enables you to strike your personal balance of security and convenience.
+Sandboxie allows you to find your personal balance of security and convenience.

 Enjoy!